 Projects Accomplished by Japanese Companies

-- Many projects have been accomplished by Japanese companies including petrochemical, aluminium, gas and telecommunication projects as well as designing of the Arab Gulf University building (now University of Bahrain building) of Sakhir.
+- Many projects have been accomplished by Japanese companies including petrochemical, aluminium, gas and telecommunication projects as well as the designing of the Arab Gulf University building (now University of Bahrain) in Sakhir.

-- Other recent projects includes pellet plant in Hidd, Hidd IWPP Project, Hotel in Amwaj.
+- Other recent projects include pellet and steel plants in Hidd, Hidd IWPP Project.

 Japanese Companies in the Kingdom of Bahrain